 BEHAVIOUR: can be reactive to dogs, less so than Brutus

 COMPATIBILITY: CHILDREN: Yes

 DOGS: Fine with Brutus and other known dogs, may react to strange dogs

 Hank knows basic commands, is housetrained, crate trained and generally well behaved.
-He may benefit from additional training to address separation anxiety and possessiveness.

 - PLEASE NOTE: We do not do same day adoptions and we do not ship dogs.
 Reference and home checks are required prior to adoption finalization.
 It will be necessary for the selected applicant(s) and their family (including any other family dogs) to meet Hank in his foster home to assess compatibility.